 While the value amount of settlement after a traffic collision varies from one case to another, a rule of thumb is that first, your car accident attorney will determine the full cost of your medical expenses, and then use that information to calculate your compensation for pain and suffering.

 Typically, a lawyer will multiply by 1½ to 3 times the amount of medical bills in order to estimate pain and suffering damages.
-Our best personal injury attorneys in Los Angeles note that pain and suffering is the only portion of your settlement that will be determined by the court, not your insurance company, which is why being legally represented by a lawyer is vital to maximize your compensation.
+Our best personal injury attorneys in Los Angeles note that pain and suffering is the only portion of your settlement that will be determined by the court, not your insurance company, which is why being legally represented by a lawyer is vital to maximizing your compensation.

 Fact: your insurance company will provide coverage for your medical expenses and property damages (car repairs), but don’t expect them to handle your car accident claim fairly and honestly: ask your attorney to file a claim on your behalf to prevent your insurer from adopting unfair claim insurance practices.

 We asked our personal injury lawyer at JML Law to walk you through the process of how the judge determines the exact amount of a car accident settlement.
 To do that, the judge and jury will consider the type of your injuries sustained in the car crash, the type and cost of treatment and rehabilitation, duration of therapy, the severity of the collision, loss of wages, and/or earning capacity as a result of your stay in the hospital and/or due to injuries.

 If you’re the victim of a car accident, your settlement will be much bigger than if you were at fault for the crash.
 Also, your attorney will have to order a medical evaluation of your injuries to determine whether or not some of your injuries will be permanent.

 Many car accident victims tend to make this mistake in the vast majority of all motor vehicle accident settlements in the U.S.: they fail to take into the account the permanency of their injuries, which may prevent them from seeking additional compensation in the future in case of any complications.